The Women's Center is open to all students who want to think about the ways in which gender intersects and impacts our lives.

 - Salary Negotiation Workshops: our staff are trained Start Smart Salary Negotiation workshop facilitators; these workshops are designed for undergraduate and graduate students about to enter the job market.
 By using the skills taught in this workshop, you are prepared to negotiate your starting salary and improve your lifelong earning potential.

-- Mentoring Program: the Women’s Center's Peer Mentoring Program provides undergraduate students an opportunity to be active members of the Women’s Center through hands-on experience while receiving mentorship and guidance from the Center’s Graduate Assistant.
+- Mentoring Program: the Women’s Center's Mentoring Program provides undergraduate students an opportunity to be active members of the Women’s Center through hands-on experience while receiving mentorship and guidance from the Center’s Graduate Assistant.
 Participants are able to further develop their leadership skills and can explore new ways of engaging with their community.

 Alumni Hall, 2nd Floor